kovidgoyal/kitty/docs/faq.rst

 <https://github.com/kovidgoyal/kitty/issues/391#issuecomment-638320745>`_, do
 not use them, if at all possible. kitty contains features that do all of what tmux does, but better, with the exception of remote persistence (:iss:`391`).
+If you still want to use tmux, read on.

 Image display will not work, see `tmux issue
 <https://github.com/tmux/tmux/issues/1391>`_.

 If you are using tmux with multiple terminals or you start it under one terminal and then switch to another and these terminals have different TERM variables, tmux will break.
-You will need to restart it as tmux does not support multiple terminals.
+You will need to restart it as tmux does not support multiple terminfo definitions.

 Copying to clipboard via OSC 52 will not work, because tmux does not support the extended version of that protocol, you will need to add ``no-append`` to